YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 Below lists the topics that we are currently most excited about and actively working on (being updated regularly):

 -   ⚛️ The "atom" of learning.
 We have been working on a learning rule that internally we called "3Q", because the learning rule can be described by three simple equations of basic operations like addition and multiplication.
 It has the best biological plausibility we’ve ever seen (thus potentially the best candidate for designing next-generation AI acceleration hardware).
 However, we have not yet quite figured out its learning capacity.
 What is the learning dynamic of 3Q?
 What are the "learning guarantees" of 3Q?
 How would 3Q (or can it) implement key computation motifs like gating, attention, etc.?
+(The work is not published yet, so apologies for not more details here.)
 -   🌀 The "essence" of self-attention.
 Self-attention has demonstrated to be the most expressive architecture that essentially opens up the era of "large models".
 We want to understand the "essence" of self-attention.
 For example, we see it is essentially an "associative memory" (see [our ICLR paper](https://proceedings.mlr.press/v162/millidge22a/millidge22a.pdf)), and it is related to the simplest problem in machine learning, linear regression (see [here](https://c16mftang.github.io/attention.html), particularly, [Mufeng](https://c16mftang.github.io/index.html) spotted this).
 So what is the "essence" of self-attention?
 Would understanding this unlock better self-attention, with simpler operators that is more biological plausible or/and hardware friendly?
 Or would understanding this inspire alternative mechanisms of self-attention?
 -   🤔 Better self-attention from better biological associative memory?
 Since we know self-attention can be seen as an "associative memory" from [our ICLR paper](https://proceedings.mlr.press/v162/millidge22a/millidge22a.pdf), [this nature paper](https://www.nature.com/articles/s41586-024-08392-y) talks about a new type of associative memory, would it inform better alternative of self-attention?